thetillhoff/spell/README.md

 lima
 lima
 ```

 Currently, there are two modes:
 - `nato`
-  is the default but may also be triggered by `spell -nato whatever`.
+  is the default but may also be triggered by `spell --nato whatever`.
 - `german`
-  can be called likewise with `spell -german wasauchimmer`.
+  can be called likewise with `spell --german wasauchimmer`.